 Whether you’re a professional contractor or a DIY enthusiast, you need a siding nailer.
 The fact that it can be used for a variety of applications makes it one of the must-have tools in your tool chest.

-So if you’re in the market for the best siding nailer, I’d recommend any of the above discussed.
-The Hitachi NV75AN 1-3/4inch to 3-inch Coil Siding/Framing Nailer is my favorite.
+So if you’re in the market for the top siding nailer, I’d recommend any of the above discussed.
+The Hitachi NV75AN 1-3/4inch to 3-inch Coil Siding is my favorite.
 It has amazing features that will make your work time fun.

 Don’t forget to wear safety clothing when you operate the nailer.